Is Chegg Legit? Honest Review of Pricing and Risks

 #Who Actually Benefits From Chegg

 Chegg is a tool, not a verdict on your academic life.
-After two weeks of daily use across two student profiles we set up, the value question came down to your major and how you study.
+The value question comes down to your major and how you study.

 If you are taking textbook-heavy STEM courses, the math is straightforward.
 Calculus, organic chemistry, introductory physics, statistics, and engineering courses all benefit from worked step-by-step solutions, and the Study Pack bundle pays for itself if you would otherwise buy a solutions manual.
-The platform proved actually useful for understanding why a derivation works, not just what the final number is.
+The platform is most useful for understanding why a derivation works, not just what the final number is.

 If you are in humanities, social sciences, or any program that grades you on original analysis, Chegg adds less value.
 Expert answers for essay-style prompts skew generic, and writing-heavy programs already have free tools that match Chegg’s writing checker.